Reading at Alexander McLeod

 Key Stage Two:

 Children should read independently every day at home, and with a parent or carer at least twice a week.
-This should be recorded in their Reading Diary, which should be checked weekly by an adult in school.
+This should be recorded in their Reading Diary, which will be checked regularly by adult in school.
 Children are taught how to select appropriate texts for their level of understanding, and this is monitored by adults in school.